yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

 Hello, world!
 I am a PhD candidate in the [Department of Methodology](https://www.lse.ac.uk/methodology) and the [Data Science Institute](https://www.lse.ac.uk/DSI) at the [London School of Economics and Political Science](https://www.lse.ac.uk/).
 I hold a MSc in Applied Social Data Science from LSE and a BSc in Social Sciences from [University College London](https://www.ucl.ac.uk/).

-In my PhD, I explore how socioeconomic inequality is manifested and reproduced in daily behaviors and social interactions, employing a range of advanced data analysis and computational methods (e.g. social network analysis, machine learning, natural language processing) on digital trace data.
-More broadly, I am interested in utilizing the advancement of technology (e.g. data science, AI) to benefit our understanding of society and humanity and reflect on their impacts.
-I am increasingly interested in AI/data policy and ethics.
+My PhD research examines how daily behaviours and social interactions reflect and reinforce socioeconomic inequality, using large-scale digital trace data and advanced computational methods (such as machine learning, natural language processing, and social network analysis).
+More broadly, I am interested in not only harnessing the potential of data science and AI to improve our understanding of society and humanity, but also evaluating the impacts of such technologies.
+Relevantly, I have a growing interest in AI/data policy and ethics.